Ignazio Marino: Entry into politics

-In June 2009 he publicly announced his intention to run as a candidate for the Democratic Party leadership election in October.
+In June 2009, he publicly announced his intention to run as a candidate for the Democratic Party leadership election in October.
 His leadership election platform was mostly focused on social rights, public health and environmentalism.
 He came third in the election, winning 12.5% of the votes.

 Mayor of Rome

 Marino ran the 2013 election for Mayor of Rome with the support of a centre-left alliance.
 After leading in the first round he was elected (on 10 June) Mayor of Rome at the second ballot, winning 63.9% of the votes in a run-off against the centre-right candidate, the incumbent mayor Gianni Alemanno.

 Among Marino's projects has been the closing of the Via dei Fori Imperiali and Piazza di Spagna to cars and opening to pedestrian and bicycle traffic only.
 Mayor Marino cited his experiences as a cyclist in Philadelphia as the foundation for his having learned to live without a car.

 On 18 October 2014, Marino registered the marriages of 16 same-sex couples who requested it to the Municipality, which followed similar acts by other Italian mayors.
 Same-sex marriages and civil unions were illegal in Italy at the time, and by registering the marriages, Mayor Marino hoped to force the hand of national legislators to clarify a deepening legal muddle around same-sex unions, particularly for Italians married abroad.
 Same-sex civil unions were eventually legalized in Italy in 2016.

 Upon his election, Marino found Rome on the verge of bankruptcy.
 In 2013, the city was in the red with a loss of $888 million.
 Its public transport system had a loss of $951 million.
 During his mandate, Marino balanced both budgets.

 In only 27 months, the administrative work conducted by Mayor Ignazio Marino, strengthening the city's operating performance, was recognized by all International Rating Agencies.
-In September 2015, FitchRatings revised the Italian City of Rome's Outlook to Stable from Negative for the first time.
+In September 2015, Fitch Ratings revised the Italian City of Rome's Outlook to Stable from Negative for the first time.

 In April 2015, Mayor Ignazio Marino successfully proposed the candidature of Rome as host city for the 2023 edition of the Ryder Cup, the first ever in Italy, held at the Marco Simone Golf & Country Club from 25 September to 1 October 2023.

-On 12 October 2015, Marino resigned amidst a fake accusation of expense scandal that had been made by the opposition parties of Five Star Movement (M5S) and Fratelli d'Italia, but on 29 October he retired the resignation.
-Nevertheless, on 30 October he was ousted from his position after 26 of the 48 members of the City Council resigned.
+On 12 October 2015, Marino resigned amidst a fake accusation of expense scandal that had been made by the opposition parties of Five Star Movement (M5S) and Fratelli d'Italia, but on 29 October, he withdrew the resignation.
+Nevertheless, on 30 October, he was ousted from his position after 26 of the 48 members of the City Council resigned.
 He was replaced by Francesco Paolo Tronca, a government-appointed commissioner.